 Paraprofessionals attending and completing six (6) credits/semester hours of study during the summer semester may be eligible to receive a summer stipend.
 Click for more information about the Summer Stipend Program.

 School aides interested in becoming a supervising school aide must receive a nomination from their principal in order to receive the training.
 Participants are required to attend three instructional training sessions.
 Click here to access the principal nomination form and registration information.
 For more information about the selection and processing of school aides, click here.

-The Bilingual Pupil Services Program is open to paraprofessionals who are fluent in English and one of the following languages: Spanish, Chinese or Haitian-Creole.The Bilingual Pupil Services Program is hosting an Open House event on Wednesday, May 21, 2013.
-Click here for more information about the BPS Open House event: Open House
+The Bilingual Pupil Services Program is open to paraprofessionals who are fluent in English and one of the following languages: Spanish, Chinese or Haitian-Creole.The Bilingual Pupil Services Program is hosting an Open House event on December 10, 2013.
+Click here for more information about the BPS Open House event.